AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 `stb_image.h` automatically maps the HDR values to a list of floating point values: 32 bits per channel and 3 channels per color by default.
 This is all we need to store the equirectangular HDR environment map into a 2D floating point texture.

+**From Equirectangular to Cubemap**

+It is possible to use the equirectangular map directly for environment lookups, but these operations can be relatively expensive in which case a direct cubemap sample is more performant.
+Therefore, in these notes we'll first convert the equirectangular image to a cubemap for further processing.